Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaf retention: Evergreen.

 Growth rate: Slow.
-Speeds up slightly after becoming established.
+It speeds up slightly after becoming established.

 Flowers: Small flowers with 5 rounded petals occur in large, flat-topped clusters at branch tips.